ronin-rb/ronin-nmap/man/ronin-nmap-dump.1.md

 ## DESCRIPTION

-Dumps the scanned ports from nmap XML files into a various of formats.
-The targets can be printed in a variety of formats:
+Dumps the scanned ports from nmap XML files into a variety of formats.
+The output formats include:

 * IP
 * Hostname